MonirZaman/MonirZaman.github.io/_posts/2025-01-02-Exploring-the-Dynamics-of-LLM-based-Agent-Frameworks.md

-# Exploring the Dynamics of LLM-based-Agent Frameworks: An Introduction

 In the ever-evolving landscape of artificial intelligence, LLM-based-agent frameworks stand at the forefront of innovation, driving systems that are more robust, adaptable, and intelligent.
 These frameworks represent a paradigm shift from solitary computational entities to a collective of agents, each with unique capabilities and roles, working in concert to solve complex problems.

 At its core, a framework is a system composed of multiple interacting intelligent agents.